gregwebs/blog.gregweber.info/posts/2011-07-23-hakell-error-location.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I put a module up on Hackage called [ErrorLocation]().
+I put a module up on Hackage called [file-location](http://hackage.haskell.org/package/file-location).
 It exposes the functions err (error), undef (undefined), and trc (Debug.Trace.trace).
 All of these behave the same as their normal counterpart but also spit out a location.
 I also included my favorite helper, debug, which is like trace but just show the value.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.haskell}